Back to blog

 ToolTypeBest forStarting priceSafety ratingStandout feature

-GTM BudCloud (managed)Small teams, done-for-youCampaigns from $50HighManaged email + LinkedIn
+GTM BudCloud (managed)Small teams, done-for-youCampaign-based pricingHighManaged email + LinkedIn

 WaalaxyCloud + browserLinkedIn-first teamsFree tier availableMediumEasiest onboarding

-Browser-based tools (Dux-Soup, Octopus CRM, Linked Helper) run as Chrome extensions or desktop applications.
-They control your LinkedIn session directly from your computer.
-The advantages are lower cost and simpler setup.
-The disadvantages are significant: they stop working when your computer sleeps, they operate from your personal IP address (which LinkedIn can correlate with sudden behavioral changes), and Chrome extension patterns are increasingly detectable.
+Browser-based tools (Dux-Soup, Octopus CRM, Linked Helper) run as Chrome extensions or desktop apps that control your LinkedIn session from your computer.
+They cost less and set up faster, but they stop working when your computer sleeps, they operate from your personal IP where LinkedIn can correlate sudden behavioral changes, and extension patterns are increasingly detectable.

-Cloud-based tools (Expandi, HeyReach, GTM Bud, Dripify, Zopto) run on remote servers with dedicated IP addresses.
-They operate 24/7, mimic human behavior through randomized delays and action patterns, and use residential proxies that match your stated location.
-The detection risk is meaningfully lower, but the cost is higher.
+Cloud-based tools (Expandi, HeyReach, GTM Bud, Dripify, Zopto) run on remote servers with dedicated IPs.
+They operate 24/7, mimic human behavior with randomized delays, and use residential proxies that match your location.
+Detection risk is meaningfully lower, though the cost is higher.

 For a deeper analysis of LinkedIn safety, our LinkedIn profile optimization guide covers how to set up your profile to maximize automation results while minimizing risk.